adinarmey/munging-open-data/manuscript/chapter02.md

     propseries=nameseries.div(totalseries,axis="index")

-The resulting DataFrame, `propseries` has one column for each name, one row for each year (the same dimensions as `nameseries`), so we can select one or more columns at the same time.
+The resulting DataFrame, `propseries`, has one column for each name, one row for each year (the same dimensions as `nameseries`), so we can select one or more columns at the same time.
 Now, on to my problem: When naming our first three children, I aimed for "old-fashioned" names that